Twist-Shan/Twist-Shan.github.io/_pages/about.md

 * **Photography & Travel:** I love capturing the world through my lens; my recent journeys have taken me through the landscapes of Spain, Norway, Iceland, and Japan.
 * **Creativity & Leisure:** In my spare time, I find joy in assembling Gumdam models and LEGO, exploring immersive video game and film worlds.

+Also, more meanings of sl in future: First for self love; Second for slow learner but still learning; Third for social life.

 Follow me on xiaohongshu (Rednote) for more of my personal updates!
 [Twist.](https://xhslink.com/m/9dxau6bGaAh)

 ## Contact